chohjingyia23cs0296/SPECIAL-TOPIC-IN-DATA-ENGINEERING/README.md

 - **Key Themes:** The paradigm shift from ETL to ELT, the rise of Data Lakehouses (decoupling compute from storage), and the adoption of decentralized ownership models like Data Mesh.
 - **Highlights:** Provided strategic recommendations for enterprises to build resilient architectures using cloud scalability, unified metadata management, and AI-driven pipeline monitoring.

+### 6. Individual Project: Scalable Traffic Safety Analytics using Apache Spark
+- **Overview:** An end-to-end data engineering project that develops a scalable traffic accident analytics platform using Apache Spark and the Medallion Data Lakehouse Architecture.
+The project integrates multiple heterogeneous data sources, including the US Accidents dataset, the Nager.Date Public Holiday API, and U.S. Census population data, to support predictive analytics and interactive business intelligence.
+- **Tech Stack:** Apache Spark (PySpark), Delta Lake, Spark MLlib, Power BI, Python.
+- **Highlights:**
+  - Designed and implemented a complete Medallion Architecture consisting of Bronze, Silver, and Gold layers.
+  - Integrated CSV and JSON data sources into a unified analytical framework using PySpark.
+  - Performed large-scale data cleaning, transformation, feature engineering, and dimensional modelling.
+  - Developed a Star Schema with one fact table and two dimension tables to support efficient analytical queries.
+  - Integrated a Random Forest Classifier using Spark MLlib to predict traffic accident severity.
+  - Built an interactive Power BI dashboard for accident trend analysis, severity prediction, holiday impact analysis, and population-normalized traffic statistics.

 ---

 ## 💡 Key Learnings & Reflection